13th March 2020 - 17th March 2020

 Enjoy five days and nights of Irish culture, entertainment and music in the heart of Ireland’s capital.
 Avail of The Marker Hotel’s exclusive offers and packages to get even more out of your experience

-The Marker Hotel on Grand Canal Square will join the many iconic local sites and spaces across the city turning green for the St. Patrick’s Day celebrations and will illuminate its façade green on Thursday March 14th.
+The Marker Hotel on Grand Canal Square will join the many iconic local sites and spaces across the city turning green for the St. Patrick’s Day celebrations.

 Celebrate the occasion with us by availing of a special St. Patrick’s Day themed cocktail or a traditional pint of Guinness at The Marker Bar.